farnswj1/ProjectSCHEMA/README.md

 ## Installation
 Ensure your device has Ruby 2.6.4 and Rails 5.2.3 before attempting to run this program.
 Use Git to retrieve the program.
-Also, create a superuser called *‘sysadmin’* in PostgreSQL since the program is currently set up to run on that user.
-The default password is located in the config/database.yml file.
-The password can be changed, however it must match the password used for *'sysadmin'* in PostgreSQL.
+Also, create a superuser called *sysadmin* in PostgreSQL since the program is currently set up to run on that user.
+The default password is located in the *config/database.yml* file.
+The password can be changed, however it must match the password used for *sysadmin* in PostgreSQL.

 To retrieve the program via Git, enter in your terminal: